human-nature-lab/TSCSMethods.jl/README.md

 # Vignette

-See `vignette.ipynb` in the `data` directory for a simple analysis example as a Jupyter notebook.
+See `vignette.ipynb` in the `vignette` directory for a simple analysis example as a Jupyter notebook.

 # Citation